ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 .. figure:: kubernetes/workload_set_environment_variable.png
    :align: center

-You can add as many varibales as you want.
-Once you are done you can save your changes which will trigger the Redeploy the application.
+You can add as many variables as you want.
+Once you are done you can save your changes which will trigger the Redeploy of the application.